HTTPArchive/almanac.httparchive.org/src/content/en/2024/structured-data.md

 ## Rich results and knowledge panels

-**Rich results and knowledge panels**, powered by structured data, are essential features of search engine results pages (SERPs).
+Rich results and knowledge panels, powered by structured data, are essential features of search engine results pages (SERPs).
 These enhanced displays offer users immediate and relevant information, significantly boosting click-through rates and user engagement.
 As rich results become more diverse and sophisticated, they present new opportunities for content visibility.
 A recent example from Google is the introduction of a structured data carousel for listicle pages related to local businesses (including subtypes like restaurants, hotels, vacation rentals), products, and events.

 {{ figure_markup(
   image="structured-data-image-carousel.png",